2022 Norman E. Borlaug International Dialogue

 This year’s theme, “Feeding a Fragile World,” focuses on overcoming pervasive shocks to the global food system.
 The triple threat of COVID, Conflict, and Climate demands addressing the multiple challenges the global food system faces now and in the future.
 The event will address scalable solutions for adaptation and mitigation to limit planetary warming below 1.5° C and achieve the Sustainable Development Goals.

 This theme is an acknowledgement of profound vulnerability, but is also rooted in action and hope.
 That hope is captured in the call to action letter recently published by 26 World Food Prize Laureates and is evident in the work of our 2022 World Food Prize Laureate, Dr. Cynthia Rosenzweig.

 Venue & Hotel

 The Borlaug Dialogue will be hosted at the Iowa Events Center (IEC) and the Hilton Des Moines Downtown.
-We currently have a discounted room block available at the Hotel Fort Des Moines.
-Our room block at the Hilton Hotel Downtown is now all sold out.
+We currently have a discounted room blocks available at the Hilton Hotel Des Moines Downtown & the Hotel Fort Des Moines.

 Other Hotel Options

 Participants & Program

 Planned participants include policymakers and other government officials, representatives of the private sector, officials of international organizations, academics, farmers, scientists, students and educators.
 Numerous plenaries, breakout sessions, side events, exhibitions, networking opportunities and receptions will allow all participants to collaborate on issues such as climate change and increased agricultural uncertainty, innovations in climate-smart agriculture and on how climate change could make food less nutritious.
 Participants will explore pathways in food systems to adapt to and mitigate the climate emergency.